-The variation in the OS after 14(2) days of treatment is described in Figure 3.
-Overall, the mean differences of opacity score were equal to -1.40 (1.12) and -0.53 (1.64) for right lung (p=0.0017) and left lung (p=0.0553), respectively.
-Using the syngo.via software, the improvement and the stability was confirmed in 13/15 subjects (Table 2).
-The agreement between the mRAS variation and OS variation was moderate and statistically significant for both the right (Kw = 0.545; p = 0.0218) and the left lung (Kw = 0.596; p = 0.0126).
-Figure 4 shows example cases that remained stable, improved or worsened after the treatment.
-As for stability example, Subject A of Figure 4 was a female subject with traumatic brain injury (TBI), LCF 3, 43 years old, with BMI 22.1 and without antibiotic therapy at admission.
-The HRCT showed the presence of atelectasis in the lower and upper right lung lobes and in the inferior left lung lobe.
-She was treated with MetaNeb® system (CPEP 12-15 cmH2O) in supine and anti-Trendelenburg position.
-Prone position could not be achieved due to the presence of spinal fractures.
+22.1 and without antibiotic therapy at admission.
+HRCT showed the presence of atelectasis in the lower and upper right lung lobes and the inferior left lung lobe.
+She was treated with the MetaNeb® system (CPEP 12-15 cmH2O) in supine and anti-trendelenburg positions.
+The prone position could not be achieved due to the presence of spinal fractures.
 OS did not change with treatment, due to a slight improvement on the right lung but a worsening in the left one.
-As an example of improvement, Subject B of Figure 4 was a male with TBI, LCF 1, 51 years old, BMI 20.3, without antibiotic therapy at admission.
-The HRCT showed the presence of atelectasis in the lower left lung lobe.
-He was treated with MetaNeb® system (CPEP 14-16 cmH2O) in right lateral decubitus (left lung in antigravity position).
+As an example of improvement, subject B of Figure 4 was a male with TBI, LCF 1, 51 years old, a BMI of 20.3, and without antibiotic therapy at admission.
+HRCT showed the presence of atelectasis in the lower left lung lobe.
+He was treated with the MetaNeb® system (CPEP 14-16 cmH2O) in right lateral decubitus (left lung in antigravity position).
 OS improved after treatment (from 4 to 1).
-As an example of worsening, Subject C was a male with TBI, LCF 2, 73 years old, BMI 17.5, without antibiotic therapy at admission.
+As an example of worsening, subject C was a male with TBI, LCF 2, 73 years old, a BMI of 17.5, and without antibiotic therapy at admission.
 HRCT showed the presence of atelectasis in the lower left lung lobe.
-He was treated with IPV® (MAP 8- 12 cmH20, 240 percussions/minute) in supine and anti-Trendelenburg position.
-Prone position could not be achieved due to the presence of muscular spasms and tightness.
+He was treated with IPV® (MAP 8-12 cmH20, 240 percussions/minute) in supine and antitrendelenburg position.
+The prone position could not be achieved due to the presence of muscular spasms and tightness.
 After the treatment, OS worsened (from 3 to 4) due to a deterioration of the previous atelectasis found in the lower left lung lobe.